Kamidana

 lit. 'god/spirit-shelf' (神棚, Kamidana) are miniature household altars provided to enshrine a Shinto kami.
 They are most commonly found in Japan, the home of kami worship.

 The kamidana is typically placed high on a wall and contains a wide variety of items related to Shinto-style ceremonies, the most prominent of which is the shintai, an object meant to house a chosen kami, thus giving it a physical form to allow worship.
 Kamidana shintai (Note: Shinto shrines also enshrine a shintai, which can however be of a kind not normally used for kamidana, for example a sword, a statue or a spur.) are most commonly small circular mirrors, though they can also be magatama jewels, or some other object with largely symbolic value.
 The kami within the shintai is often the deity of the local shrine or one particular to the house owner's profession.
 A part of the kami (bunrei) was obtained specifically for that purpose from a shrine through a process called kanjō.

 Worship at the kamidana typically consists of the offering of simple prayers, food (e.g., rice, fruit, water) and flowers.
 Before worshipping at the kamidana, it is ritually important for family members to cleanse their hands or mouth.

 Kamidana can also be found in some traditional Japanese martial arts dojos.

+Historically, kamidana are believed to have been used to display paper emblems (shinsatsu) of the tutelary kami of the local community; in modern practice, they more commonly display the symbols of kami holding a high official rank (shinkai), typically represented by the amulets distributed by the Ise Grand Shrine.